-- 3. In AgentConfiguration.properties, optionally configure Audit Path as Full URL to log the full URL of the HTTP request.
-If not configured, only the path component of the HTTP request is logged. - 4.
-In AgentConfiguration.properties, optionally configure the following properties to manage the location and size of the log files: - Local Agent Audit File Name - Local Audit Log Rotation Size
+3. In agent.conf, optionally configure Audit Path as Full URL to log the full URL of the HTTP request.
+If not configured, only the path component of the HTTP request is logged.

+- 4. In agent.conf, optionally configure the following properties to manage the location and size of the log files:

+- Local Agent Audit File Name

+- Local Audit Log Rotation Size